Centrality measures and the role of non-normality for network control energy reduction: Background

-If $x_f$ is a unit-length eigenvector of $W$, then the minimum energy equals $x_f^\top W^{-1} x_f = 1/\lambda$, where $\lambda$ is the eigenvalue associated with $x_f$ \citep{Yan2015Spectrum}.
-The following two scalar metrics for the degree of controllability are among the most commonly used: \begin{itemize} \item[\emph{i)}] $\lambda_{\min}(W)$: The energy required to steer the system in the worst case direction is $1/\lambda_{\min}(W)$. \item[\emph{ii)}] $\trace(W)$: the trace of the Gramian is inversely proportional to the average energy required to control a system, hence when $\trace(W)$ increases the control energy decreases.
-However, this metric leaves no guarantees; $W$ may even be singular (and the network not controllable) although $\trace(W)$ is high. \end{itemize} See for instance \citep{Muller1972Analysis,summers2016submodularity} for a thorough description of these and other metrics for the practical degree of controllability.
+is positive definite.
+For $A$ stable, the controllability Gramian converges as $t_f \to \infty$.
+We omit the dependency on $t_f$ in the following.
+The minimal energy that is needed to steer the network in a specific direction of the state space can be exactly computed from the controllability Gramian.
+When all directions are considered, the following metrics for the control energy are commonly used: \begin{itemize} \item[\emph{i)}] The minimal eigenvalue of $W$, $\lambda_{\min}(W)$: The energy required to steer the system in the worst case direction is $1/\lambda_{\min}(W)$. \item[\emph{ii)}] $\trace(W^{-1})$: The trace of the inverse Gramian is proportional to the average energy required to control a system over all directions of the state space. \item[\emph{iii)}] $\trace(W)$: The trace of the Gramian is inversely related to the average energy required to control a system. \end{itemize}